News Coverage, Press Releases, and More

 - Video: Working More Efficiently using POPin at SCL Health.
 Terri Casterton, Director, Innovation and Virtual Health at SCL Health, talks about how the hospital is working more efficiently using POPin.

 - Video: Continuous Improvement at Lutheran Medical using POPin.
 Noomi Hirsch, Operations Director of Quality and Excellence at Lutheran Medical Center (SCL Health) – explains how the hospital used POPin for continuous improvement.

-- close POPin.
+Trace3 stresses importance of hearing employee voicesQ: How does your workforce communicate their concerns?
+A: We use a tool called POPin.
 Everyone has it on their phone and laptop.
 It allows me to ask questions to the company.
 I’ll ask, “What would stop you from bringing a friend to Trace3?”
 Or, “If you were in charge of growth, what would you lean into?”
 Anyone can respond, anonymously or not.
 Then we let everyone vote on the answer.
 It might be something management doesn’t want to hear.
 Many companies are afraid to let employees have a voice.
 But there is gold in those answers.
 There’s a quote from V.S.
 Naipul: “The only lies for which we are truly punished are those we tell ourselves.”
-READ MORE

 - Lack of Productivity: Most managers do not prioritize employee feedback when it comes to productivity improvements.
 Only 26% make this a “high priority.”
 Nearly 55% will listen to employee concerns but admit they are challenged to address them.
 20% said it is “too difficult” to sift through feedback to identify employee challenges.